RedaGrace/Classifying-TikTok-Videos-Using-Machine-Learning/README.md

 **Overview**

-The goal of this project was to create an XGBoost and random forest model to help identify claims and opinions.
+This project aimed to create an XGBoost and random forest model to help identify claims and opinions.
 The final random forest model was performed with 99% accuracy.
 Based on the model, the video_view_count,	video_like_count,	video_share_count, and video_download_count were most influential in determining whether a TikTok video presents a "claim" or presents an "opinion".

 The purpose of this model is to mitigate misinformation in videos on the TikTok platform.
 With a successful prediction model, TikTok can reduce the backlog of user reports and prioritize them more efficiently.